Hometown - YA Fiction - Work in Progress

 we stood facing off, glaring at each other, our families and neighbors and

 We won the toss.
-I remember our side
+Our side had the

-had the cowbells going, doing that rebel yell thing.
-Most of our fans wore
+cowbells going, doing that rebel yell thing.
+The Rebels, our team colors were

-hunting jackets and camouflage, bright orange stocking caps dotting the crowd.
-They’d
+wore hunting jackets and camouflage, bright orange stocking caps dotting the

-arrived in a convoy of pickup trucks, some with hunting dog cages in blood
+crowd.
+They usually arrived in a convoy of pickup trucks, some with hunting dog

-stained beds from all the deer they’d skinned and let drip off the tailgate, plastered
+cages in blood stained beds from all the deer they’d skinned and let drip off

-waiting on ’24.
-Confederate flags defiantly placed on windows or mounted to
+defiantly placed on windows or mounted to truck beds or worn proudly on shirts,

-truck beds, worn proudly on shirts of those just hoping someone would call them
+just hoping someone would call them out on it.

 And the Briggs side was

 calling them out.
-Like I said, they weren’t scared of us.
-Not with their marching
+Like I said, they weren’t intimidated by us.
+Not with the

 Even still I could hear this woman in

-the stands—on the Briggs side— screaming over it all, over the drumming and
+the stands—on the Briggs side— screaming over it all, over the rat-a-tat drumming,

-cheering and whistles and clacks of the helmets in warmups.
-Her voice like an
+the clapping, the whistles and clacks of the helmets during warmups.
+Her voice

 “Do the damn thing.”